-Option 1: Domestic Minimum Tax
+Option 1: Introduce a Domestic Minimum Tax

-A country with a domestic corporate income tax rate that is already at or above 15% could potentially achieve outcomes comparable to GloBE by surgically modifying domestic tax measures applicable to domestic Constituent Entities of in-scope multinational enterprise (MNE) groups, but this would require highly detailed and company-specific analysis.
+A country with a domestic corporate income tax rate that is already at or above 15% could potentially achieve outcomes comparable to GloBE by selectively modifying domestic tax measures applicable to domestic Constituent Entities of in-scope multinational enterprise (MNE) groups, but this would require highly detailed and company-specific analysis to take the SBIE into account.
 In practice, governments may be better served by reviewing tax incentives systematically, as discussed under Option 2.
-In the meantime, a more immediate response would be to adopt either a GloBE-sanctioned QDMT, introduced above at Figure 4, or instead a generalized domestic taxes only on in-scope MNE group entities and only to the extent that such tax revenue would otherwise be collected by another country as a top-up tax, either through the income inclusion rule (IIR) or the undertaxed profits rule (UTPR).
+In the meantime, a more immediate response would be to adopt either a GloBE-sanctioned QDMT, introduced above in Figure 4, or instead a generalized domestic minimum tax.
+The latter might be easier to design and implement but would reach taxpayers not within the scope of GloBE.
+The former would increase domestic taxes only on in-scope MNE group entities and only to the extent that such tax revenue would otherwise be collected by another country as a top-up tax, either through the income inclusion rule (IIR) or the undertaxed profits rule (UTPR).
 Each is discussed in turn.